Are you confused by all the Window Treatment Options?

-Roman shades: In recent years roman shades have exploded in popularity.
+Roman shades: Roman shades have been and continue to be the most requested soft treatment in window treatment decor.
 Given their versatility there is little reason to question why.
-Depending on the selection of fabric they are equally at home in a child's bedroom as well as an elegantly adorned dining room.
+Depending on the selection of fabric they are equally at home in a child’s bedroom as well as an elegantly adorned dining room.
 Through the use of trim, coordinating valances or drapes, they are effortlessly dressed up or down to suit the aesthetic needs of practically any room in the house.

-Sheers: A popular trend in recent years that we are very much in favor of is to simply adorn a window with sheer drapes.
+Sheers: A popular trend that we are very much in favor of is to simply adorn a window with sheer drapes.
 It is most effective on large expanses to give a completely finished feeling to the window without making it feel too dressed.
-A high-end burnout sheer can be strikingly elegant, while an organic linen casement can create a breezy, relaxed ambience.
+A high-end burnout sheer can be strikingly elegant, while an organic linen casement can create a breezy, relaxed ambiance.

 Valances: The decision to employ valances can be based on a combination of motives.
 You may need to create height or add drama to a large space.
 Possibly you need to conceal functional hardware or even architectural flaws.
 In addition, they are designed to add layers, fullness and details to window treatments in traditional settings.